barbagroup/geoclaw-landspill/README.md

 security concerns, and [Singularity](https://www.sylabs.io/singularity/) is the only container technology available.
 Similar to the Docker images, we provide two Singularity images on [SingularityHub](https://singularity-hub.org/collections/2381).
-The first one is based on Ububtu Bionic, and the second is based on Ubuntu Trusty.
+The first one is based on Ubuntu Bionic, and the second is based on Ubuntu Trusty.
 The Trusty version is specifically for the machines with old Linux kernels.

 As an example usage, to pull the Bionic image and save to a local image file, do